From quasi-local definitions to a dynamical potential: A unified framework for evolving circular orbits in dynamical spacetimes: Introduction

 To solve for circular orbits in spacetime, two primary methods exist: the quasi-local method and the effective potential method.
 The quasi-local method~\cite{Claudel:2000yi,Cao:2019vlu,Kobialko:2022uzj,Qiao:2022jlu,Song:2022zns,Song:2022fdg,Bogush:2023ojz}, which examines the geometric properties of orbital surfaces, is broadly applicable to both static, stationary and dynamic spacetimes but involves complex calculations.
 In contrast, the effective potential method, which involves separating the geodesic equations to define the effective potential of the system~\cite{Teo:2003ltt,Cardoso:2008bp,Teo:2020sey,Perlick:2021aok} and is renowned for its simplicity and intuitiveness, is widely used in static and stationary spacetimes but has not been applicable to dynamical spacetimes until now.

 In our previous work~\cite{Song:2022zns}, we provided an alternative quasi-local definition for circular orbits and demonstrated its equivalence to the definition based on the work of Ellis et al.~\cite{Claudel:2000yi,Bogush:2023ojz,Kobialko:2022uzj,Song:2022fdg}.
 We also found that this alternative definition is equivalent to the effective potential method in the static and stationary cases.
 However, extending the effective potential method to dynamical spacetimes presents significant challenges.
-Motivated by our previous findings and the limitations of existing methods, we aim to address the following critical questions: Can the effective potential method be extended to dynamical spacetimes?
-If so, what form would the dynamical potential take and what conditions would it need to satisfy?
-Is it possible to demonstrate that these conditions are equivalent to those in the quasi-local definition?
-In this work, we thoroughly analyze and summarize the methods for solving circular orbits in static and stationary spacetimes and extend these methods to the dynamical case, providing the dynamical potential and the conditions satisfied by evolving circular orbits.
-Meanwhile, based on the methods for solving circular orbits in static and stationary cases, we propose three types of conditions for solving evolving circular orbits.
-Finally, we demonstrate the equivalence of the conditions derived from the dynamical potential and those defined in the quasi-local framework in the context of dynamical spherically symmetric spacetimes.
+The absence of a timelike Killing vector in dynamical spacetimes implies the non-existence of a conserved energy functional.
+This fundamental difference precludes a direct, symmetry-based extension of the effective potential method.
+Motivated by the need for a calculational framework that is both geometrically well-founded and practically applicable, we address the following questions: Can the quasi-local definition be translated into a set of conditions amenable to computation in a chosen coordinate system?
+If so, what is the form of these conditions, and can they be interpreted in terms of a generalized potential?
+In this work, we demonstrate that the answer is affirmative.
+We start from the quasi-local definition and systematically derive a dynamical potential formalism.
+This approach guarantees that the orbits computed are geometrically meaningful, while the potential itself provides the intuitive computational advantages of the traditional effective potential method.
+We validate this formalism in the in-going Vaidya spacetime, the Oppenheimer-Snyder (OS) collapse model and the Lema\^{i}tre-Tolman-Bondi (LTB) model, confirming its consistency with known results~\cite{Cao:2019vlu}.